-What’s so great about roasted vegetables?
+What’s so great about roasted vegetables, this Roasted Brussels Sprouts and Potatoes with Lemon and Rosemary, for example?
 Roasting adds yummy browning and caramelization.
 Think, for example, about the flavor difference between a poached chicken breast and one that’s been pan-seared.
 That difference, my friends, is caramelization.
 And it’s goooood.

 Roasting vegetables is also a great way to use up odds and ends in the fridge.
 Almost anything that can’t go in a salad can be roasted—plus even a few, like carrots and tomatoes, that can—and almost any combination of vegetables works.

 So then, here’s how to roast vegetables.

 1. Preheat the oven to 400 or 425°F.

 It doesn’t matter a lot exactly what temperature you use.
 You could argue for a slightly lower temperature and longer time for dense vegetables, like carrots or winter squash, or if the vegetables are in larger pieces, and I’d agree with your argument.
 But it’s not critical.

 Lots of people have the convection feature but hardly use it.
 Here’s a post all about convection cooking—but basically, with convection, a fan in the oven blows the air around, and air that’s circulating is more efficient at cooking than air that’s stagnant.
 So convection cooking generally happens more quickly.
 (Keep a closer eye on things until you get used to it.)